omegasenior/topbiketoursportugal/content/tours/santiago-compostela-bike-tour.md

 itinerary:
   - day: Day 1
     description: >-
-      Porto: Before starting this cycling journey towards Santiago de Compostela, it’s almost obligatory to present and know Porto, classified as World Heritage and Capital of Culture and Tourism.
-Join us in a city tour (bike or walk) in the City Centre and discover a huge miscellanea of heritage, from the Middle Ages to the beginning of the 20th Century.
+      Before starting this cycling journey towards Santiago de Compostela, it's almost mandatory to explore Porto, classified as World Heritage and Capital of Culture and Tourism.
+Join us in a city walking tour and discover part of the heritage this city has to offer.
 Meet famous and well-known hot spots, such as the bookstore that influenced J.K.
-Rowling’s Harry Potter, the magnificent Stock Exchange Marke, blue and white tiled churches and much more.
+Rowling’s Harry Potter, the magnificent Stock Exchange Market, the blue and white tiles hiding at each corner and much more.
 Art, heritage and traditions are meant to be found and seen during this short city tour.
     location:
       lat: '41.15293'
       lng: '-8.61005'